 Our first student event for Term 3 is the ‘Year 12 Morning’.
-This year we are again running the event in two locations: Loreto College Ballarat (Sunday 23 July) and the Robert Blackwood Hall, Monash University Clayton (Sunday 30 July).
+This year we are again running the event in two locations: Robert Blackwood Hall, Monash University Clayton (Sunday 22 July) and Loreto College Ballarat (Sunday 29 July).
 We are pleased to be able to support our colleagues in regional areas by offering the seminar in Ballarat.
 We wish all Year 12 students success as preparations for their end-of-year exams intensify in Term 3.

-Later in Term 3, on Sunday 20 August, we will be holding the Junior Speech Contest at Firbank Grammar School in Brighton.
+Later in Term 3, on Sunday 26 August, we will be holding the Junior Speech Contest at Presentation College Windsor.
 Details of this competition have been included in this newsletter and on the JLTAV website.
 We extend our best wishes to all participants in this competition and congratulate them all for their participation.

-In early Term 4, from October 13 to 15, we will again hold our hugely successful Language Maintenance Immersion Weekend at the Grange Bellinzona in Hepburn Springs.
+In late Term 3, from September 7 to 9, we will again hold our hugely successful Language Maintenance Immersion Weekend at the Grange Bellinzona in Hepburn Springs.
 This is the perfect opportunity to practise and develop your Japanese skills with native speaker mentors.
-Details of this professional learning activity can be found here.
-Sincere thanks to our 2017 native speaker mentors: Yuichi Deguchi, Takanori Hayakawa and Junko Nichols.
+The weekend is open to all language level abilities and details of this professional learning activity can be found in this newsletter.
+Sincere thanks to our 2018 native speaker mentors: Yuichi Deguchi, Takanori Hayakawa and Junko Nichols.

 The JLTAV is committed to supporting our colleagues in rural areas.
-We are pleased to launch a regional support scheme.
+We are pleased to offer a regional support scheme.
 Details of this are available on the JLTAV website under the ‘support’ tab.

 In 2016 the JLTAV launched the JLTAV Certificate of Merit.
 We encourage members to read the information about this certificate on the JLTAV website (available here) and to nominate their colleagues for their outstanding contribution to Japanese language teaching in Victoria.